Sujal-thapaa/NSA-USA/README.md

-# NSA Network - Standalone Website
+# NSA Network Website

-A comprehensive platform for discovering and connecting with Nepali Student Associations (NSA) across American universities.
+Discover and connect with Nepali Student Associations (NSA) across American universities.
+This site provides searchable listings, an interactive map with chapter pins, event discovery with AI-powered search, a donation portal (Stripe), and Supabase authentication.

 ## Features